 Q. How long will it take to complete the swap?
 How long do I have to submit the form?

 A. This depends on the number of swap requests received, as well as whether or not there are eligible swap partners in the pool.
-The link to the course swap request form is posted at the bottom of this page during the week of April 10.
+The link to the course swap request form will be posted to the bottom of this page during the week of April 10.

 Q. What should I do if I have a documented disability, intercollegiate athletic obligation, official University or religious obligation, or a required course for my dual degree that conflicts with a core class?